-$$NPP = \varepsilon \sum{m=1}^{M} APAR{m} \min\{f{\theta}f{D}\}f{T}f{S}$$ (24)
+$$NPP = \varepsilon \sum{m=1}^{M} APAR{m} min\{f{\theta}f{D}\}f{T}f{S}$$ (24)

-where m is the time interval (months), APAR is the absorbed photosynthetically active radiation, $\epsilon$ is the maximum quantum efficiency for a species, $f{\theta}$ is the soil water modifier (0-1), $f_D$ is the vapour pressure deficit modifier (0-1), $f_T$ is the air temperature modifier (0-1), and $f_S$ is the senescence modifier (0-1).
+where m is the time interval (months), APAR is the absorbed photosynthetically active radiation, ε is the maximum quantum efficiency for a species, f{θ} is the soil water modifier (0-1), f{D} is the vapour pressure deficit modifier (0-1), f{T} is the air temperature modifier (0-1), and f{S} is the senescence modifier (0-1).
 However, it has some limitations from the mensurational perspective of a growth and yield model.
 The 3-PG model is not path invariant (Clutter, 1963; Clutter et al., 1983) and it can be calibrated for a single dataset in a variety of ways by changing one or more of a large number of modelling parameters.
 Moreover, the 3-PG model is highly recursive so that errors can be propagated over prediction time (Mason et al., 2007).

 Potentially usable light sum equations (PULSE) represent a hybrid modelling approach proposed by Mason et al. (2007), which combines the LUE principle with mensurational models to overcome the shortcomings of 3-PG.
 Also, it gives more plausibility from both the ecophysiological and mensurational perspectives of growth modelling.
 The LUE components of this model are formulated following modified 3-PG methods, and the mensurational growth equations complement the base growth equations.
 More simply, potentially usable light sum (PULS) approaches replace time in mensurational models with intercepted accumulations of radiation over given periods.
-The accumulated radiation sum over the period can be restricted by 3-PG modifiers.
-The PULSE model suggests that potentially useable radiation can be represented as where $R_T$ is the total radiation sum from month 1 to T(MJ), and $f{\theta}$ , $f_D$ , and $f_T$ are the soil water balance, vapour pressure deficit (VPD), and temperature modifiers calculated for month $t_m$ .
+The accumulated radiation sum over the period can be restricted by where R_T is the total radiation sum from month 1 to T(MJ), and f_θ , f_D , and f_T are the soil water balance, vapour pressure deficit (VPD), and temperature modifiers calculated for month t_m .